jaegertracing/jaeger-kubernetes/README.md

 ```

 If you want to run the job only once and immediately then remove scheduled flag.

+## Helm support
+A curated [Chart for Kubernetes Helm](https://github.com/kubernetes/charts/tree/master/incubator/jaeger) that adds all components required to run Jaeger.

 ## Uninstalling
 If you need to remove the Jaeger components created by this template, run: